 B. If transportation services will be provided by the public charter school, explain whether the school will contract for transportation with the School Board or with another entity or have its own means of transportation and indicate whether transportation will be provided to all students attending the school.

 C. A description of transportation services for students with disabilities in compliance with Va.
-Code § 22.1-221 and the Board of Education’s Regulations Governing Special Education Programs For Children With Disabilities in Virginia.
+Code § 22.1-221 and the Board of Education’s Regulations Governing Special Education Programs for Children With Disabilities in Virginia.

 D. A description of transportation services for students in foster care in compliance with federal law.